h2oai/h2o-3/h2o-docs/src/product/mojo-quickstart.rst

 MOJOs are built in much the same way as POJOs.
 The example code below shows how to start H2O, build a model using either R or Python, and then compile and run the MOJO.
 This example uses GBM, but any supported algorithm can be used to build a model and run the MOJO.

-The examples below describe how to start H2O and create a model using R and Python.
+The examples below describe how to start H2O and create a model using R, Python, Java, and Scala.
 The ``download_mojo()`` function saves the model as a zip file.
 You can unzip the file to view the options used to build the file along with each tree built in the model.
 Note that each tree file is saved as a binary file type.

 Step 1: Build and Extract a Model
 '''''''''''''''''''''''''''''''''